WE-are-FPV/JeNo-3-3.5/README.md

 The **JeNo 3** follows in the footsteps of its big brother : the front cage tilted at 25° provides a **clear FOV**.
 Notches are provided to slide in any type of **ND filter**, and the propellers are not visible in the FPV feed or in HD recording.

+Be cautious, though—when using an O4 Pro, make sure to get vertical ND filters, like [those from GEPRC](https://geprc.com/product/geprc-dji-o4-air-unit-pro-filter/).

 Two types of camera plates are available : **full carbon** or **soft-mounted**.
 Note that to benefit from Gyroflow (or RockSteady) stabilization, it is **imperative to opt for the soft-mounted camera plates**.

 Finally, as this frame was designed by members of the [WE are FPV](https://www.wearefpv.fr/) **community**, a **"WaF edition"** is available (the logo is engraved on the bottom plate).
 Join us on the WAF forum in [the official JeNo 3-3.5" thread](https://forum.wearefpv.fr/topic/20437-jeno-335-un-ch%C3%A2ssis-compact-taill%C3%A9-pour-le-dji-o3/) to discuss it further.

 ![WE are FPV banner](./images/WAF_Banner.jpg)

-The JeNo is also available in [5.1-6" version](https://github.com/WE-are-FPV/JeNo-5.1) and [7" version](https://github.com/WE-are-FPV/JeNo-7).
+The JeNo is also available in [5.1-6" version](https://github.com/WE-are-FPV/JeNo-5.1) and [7-8" version](https://github.com/WE-are-FPV/JeNo-7).

 ## Detailed specifications